andreasknoben/cognitive-workload/README.md

 ### stat_funcs.R
 The `stat_funcs.R` file contains a few functions that are used by multiple R files.
 The `load_eeg()` function loads the EEG files and creates a list of dataframes.
 The `relative_scores()` function creates relative scores out of the original task scores.

+### time_stats.R
+The `time_stats.R` file contains the code to visualise the time it took for the participants to complete the tasks, and to run a statistical test to compare the time taken between conditions.

 ## Survey analysis
 The `survey-analysis` folder contains the code that allows to check the questions automatically for as much as possible.